 Every culture has its big celebratory holidays.
 For Hindus one of these is Diwali, the “Festival of Lights.”
-Starting on November 3 and continuing until the 7, the five-day holiday signifies the triumph of good over evil.
-Originating in India, the holiday was connected to the end of the harvest season when Indians would pray for a good new year.
+Starting on November 14 and continuing until the 18, the five-day holiday signifies the triumph of good over evil, and light over darkness.
+Originating in India, the holiday was connected to the return of Lord Rama from exile, when Indians would pray for a good new year.
 Families often take the holiday to clean out the home and welcome good into their lives.

 Like many other celebrations all over the world, food plays a central role.
 Exchanging gifts, which include sweets and dried fruits, is an important aspect of the holiday.
 It is common for friends and families to eat big meals throughout the day and put the “diet” aside, indulging in a variety of high fat, fried foods.

-Meals during Diwali are typically set up buffet style and guests are encouraged to eat additional portions during the holiday, which Greeshma Shetty, M.D, Senior Physician in the adult clinic at Joslin Diabetes Center, says can be challenging for people with diabetes.
+Meals during Diwali are typically set up buffet style and guests are encouraged to eat additional portions during the holiday, which Om Ganda, M.D, Senior Physician, and Lipid Specialist in the adult clinic at Joslin Diabetes Center, acknowledges can be challenging for people with diabetes.

-“During the holidays people tend to eat richer foods,” said Dr. Shetty.
-“Sometimes people try to eat less during the day prior to a party to reduce their calorie intake, but this can be a poor strategy because then they arrive at the festivities very hungry and tend to over-eat the rich festivity foods.
-I recommend that patients try eating a consistent healthy meal plan throughout the day and even consider a small healthy low fat snack prior to the festivities, this way they can try small servings of the rich traditional food, but will be less likely to overindulge.”
+“During the holiday’s people tend to eat richer foods,” notes Dr. Ganda “Sometimes people try to eat less during the day prior to a party to reduce their calorie intake, but this can be a poor strategy because then they arrive at the festivities very hungry and tend to over-eat the rich festivity foods.
+I recommend that persons with diabetes try eating a consistent healthy meal plan throughout the day and even consider a small healthy low fat snack prior to the festivities, this way they can try small servings of the rich traditional food, but will be less likely to overindulge.”

-Holidays in general can be difficult on our diet and, Diwali in particular tends to include a lot of sugar laden and calorie dense foods.
+Holidays, in general, can be difficult for our efforts to eat healthy, and, Diwali in particular tends to include a lot of sugar-laden and calorie-dense foods.

-“It’s unrealistic to expect people to avoid the rich traditional foods altogether, but choosing smaller servings at each event will make a healthy difference,” recommended Dr. Shetty.
+Dr. Ganda recognizes that “It’s unrealistic to expect people to avoid the rich traditional foods altogether, but recommends that PWD choose smaller servings at each event which can make a healthy difference.

 “If you cook for Diwali, try making more baked foods rather than deep frying foods.
 You can also cut down on some of the ingredients.
 Cutting the sugar in half or substituting low-fat milk for whole milk will also make a difference.
-It will still taste good and it will have half the amount of sugar or fat.
-These small changes really do add up,” she said.
+It will still taste good and have half the amount of sugar or fat.
+These small changes really do add up,” he said.
 Another way to compensate for the unhealthy foods during Diwali, and any other holiday, is to exercise.
-One way to incorporate activity into your schedule is to exercise in the morning before you go out to celebrate, which will help keep your blood glucose levels in check, and burn off some calories before you take in some more.
+One way to incorporate activity into your schedule is to exercise in the morning before you go out to celebrate, which will help keep you manage your glucose levels and burn off some calories.

 Music and dance are huge during Diwali, and dancing is another way to incorporate more activity into your holiday celebrations, while still partaking in the holiday spirit.
-So when planning your gathering, make sure people have room to move around and dance off some calories.
+So when planning your gathering, make sure people have room to move around and dance.

 To give you an idea, below is a representative of a typical celebratory meal.
 The menu is from Manjula’s kitchen